 About Me

-Hi, I'm Elle Harrigan, a self-professed "nature shaman," (which I explain below), Certified Intuition Practitioner, and author of two independently published eBooks on mindfulness in nature.
+Hi, I'm Elle Harrigan, a self-professed "wisdom weaver," (which I explain below), Certified Intuition Practitioner, and author of two independently published eBooks on mindfulness in nature.

-My focus is on restoring our kinship with nature to nourish body, mind, heart, and soul through a practice I call "sensory mindfulness."
-This method combines deep immersion in nature with reflection and creative expression that not only provides physical, mental, emotional, and spiritual revitalization, but helps us to unleash our intuitive intelligence--what I call our wellspring of inner wisdom.
+My focus is on restoring our kinship with nature to nourish body, mind, heart, and soul through sensory mindfulness.
+This method combines deep immersion in nature with reflection and creative expression that not only provides physical, mental, emotional, and spiritual revitalization, but helps us to unleash our intuitive intelligence: what I call our wellspring of inner wisdom.
 For me, it's a way of bringing together the benefits of mindfulness and practices that unlock our intuition--our greatest untapped source of intelligence and guidance.

 My story